 Awarded Classic Status.

 The vines, which are almost 30 years old, grow on their own roots in well-drained stony soil on a series of north facing, gradually descending terraces.
 The site is warm during the day but cool at night, resulting in good ripening while retaining the grape’s natural acids.
-The plants are from an old, low cropping clone that is prone to having a mixture of small and large berries on the same bunch.
+The plants are from an old, low cropping, variety that is prone to having a mixture of small and large berries on the same bunch.
 It typically produces chardonnay with good concentration and depth.

 Awarded Classic Status.